indiecatta/FlexiLaunch/README.md

 **Disclaimer**
 Any third-party application references shown in the screenshots are for demonstration purposes only and do not imply endorsement or affiliation.

+## Development Status

+This project is currently just an example.
+There are many features still to be added.

 ## Screenshots

 ![Instance Example](screenshots/instance_empty.png)